 “Let’s put some distance between us and that boat,” said Percy.

-Hemi, with the intuitive three-dimensional thinking of an experienced submariner, understood immediately that when Percy said ‘distance’ she did not mean horizontal distance, like on a chart.
+Hemi, with the intuitive three-dimensional thinking of an experienced submariner, understood immediately that when Percy said “distance” she did not mean horizontal distance, like on a chart.
 To achieve that kind of distance would require increasing speed, and increasing speed would create enough motor noise that they could be heard and tracked.
 Hemi looked at the depth-under-keel gauge, already showing a hundred meters or so to the bottom and dropping fast as they moved away from the seamount the depot island was built atop of.
 “Some distance it is, Captain.
-Gregory, down plane please.”
+Gregory, down plane, please.”

 As Gregory turned the dive plane wheel and steered the boat into the depths, Hemi stepped over to the tank control panel and opened the valve to flood the forward fast-dive tank.
 Water sloshed through the ship, and the bow pitched downward.
 Percy and Hemi, standing, tightened their grips on the overhead straps.

 Percy reached for some switches on the wall that changed the lighting to night lighting.
 The white lights faded away and red bulbs came on bathing them all in a sanguine glow.
-It was not strictly necessary—night lighting was actually to preserve the night-vision for anyone who needed to look through the periscope—but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
+It was not strictly necessary—night lighting was intended to preserve the night-vision for anyone who needed to look through the periscope—but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
 The red light served as a constant reminder that they needed their sharpest skills and tactics.

-“Keep us close to that seamount,” said Percy, “it will give us extra cover if they decide to use their active sonar.”
+“Keep us close to that seamount,” said Percy.
+“It will give us extra cover if they decide to use their active sonar.”

 “No reason not to make a tricky operation even trickier,” said Hemi.
 “Bastian, are we clear of the traffic abandoning the depot?”